Tel: +44 (0)1905 312 921 | .(JavaScript must be enabled to view this email address)

 Executive Producer: Claire Morton

-New to the Vamos Theatre team in 2018, Claire has over 13 years of extensive experience and knowledge of working across performing art-forms and the cultural sector.
+Part of the Vamos Theatre team since 2018, Claire has over 18 years of extensive experience and knowledge of working across performing art-forms and the cultural sector.
 Between 2015-2018, Claire worked independently for a range of projects, from independent artists to international touring companies (including Ballet Black, Stuff and Nonsense Theatre Company, Made by Katie Green and many more), fundraising just under £500k to support the delivery of work and new artistic programmes.
 Prior to this, she co-directed Morton Bates Arts Services, helping to raise over £1.3m through Arts Council England, securing over 750 performance bookings and delivering 100 projects across the portfolio between 2008-2014.
 Claire holds a BA in Dance & Culture with Professional Training (University of Surrey), a Masters Degree in Arts Management (City University, London) (Arts Humanities Research Council Award recipient) and is a fellow of the Clore Leadership Programme (short course).

 Head of Communications/Associate Artist (Composer): Janie Armour